Social media have given a vast array of info across the globe at unprecedented speeds, fueling panic and misinformation.

 While we all try to avoid an all-out panic breaking loose, it is important to know the truth.
-Yet this truth nowadays with so much misinformation can be damaging to society and the victims of this disease.
+Yet this truth nowadays, with so much misinformation, can be damaging to society and the victims of this virus.

 Our story starts out in the city of Wuhan, in the province of Hubei.